-1. This Court has original subject matter jurisdiction over the claims in this action pursuant to the provisions of the Federal Copyright Act, 17 U.S.C. § 101, et seq.
-2. Venue is proper in this Court pursuant to 28 U.S.C. § 1331, and this Court may properly exercise personal jurisdiction over Defendants since each of the Defendants directly targets business activities toward consumers in the United States, including Illinois, through at least the fully interactive, commercial internet stores operating under the Defendant Names/Aliases in Schedule A attached hereto (collectively, the "Defendant Internet Stores").
-Specifically, Defendants reach out to do business with Illinois residents by operating one or more commercial, interactive Defendant Internet Stores through which Illinois residents can and, on information and belief, have purchased products bearing infringing versions of Plaintiff's federally registered copyrights.
+1. This Court has original subject matter jurisdiction over the claims in this action pursuant to provisions of the Lanham Act, 15 U.S.C. § 1051, et seq., 28 U.S.C. § 1338(a) - (b) and 28 U.S.C. § 1331 and the Federal Copyright Act, 17 U.S.C. § 101, et seq.
+2. Venue is proper in this Court pursuant to 28 U.S.C. § 1391, and this Court may properly exercise personal jurisdiction over Defendants since each of the Defendants directly targets business activities toward consumers in the United States, including Illinois, through at least the fully interactive, commercial internet stores operating under the Defendant Names/

+Aliases in Schedule A attached hereto (collectively, the "Defendant Internet Stores").
+Specifically, Defendants reach out to do business with Illinois residents by operating one or more commercial, interactive Defendant Internet Stores through which Illinois residents can and, on information and belief, have purchased products bearing infringing versions of Plaintiff's federally registered trademark and copyright registrations.